Why Do Brides Wear Garters? Exploring the History

 The Garter Toss Tradition

 One of the most popular modern practices involving the garter is the garter toss.
-During the reception, the groom removes the garter—often in a humorous or theatrical fashion—and tosses it to the single male guests.
+During the reception, the bride sits in a chair while the groom removes the garter, often in a humorous or theatrical fashion and then throws it to a crowd of single male guests or bachelors.
 This tradition mirrors the bouquet toss for single female guests, with both customs symbolizing the passing of good fortune to those hoping to marry next.

 Personalized and Stylish Garters